JBrunoX/Help-Desk-Lab/Setup and Deploy a Print Server.md

 ---

 ## All Done!
 You’ve set up a print server and deployed it to users with a GPO.
-Fantastic job!
+Awesome work!